CDL926666/1_TIBS/TIBS_EN.md

 **Advantages**

-- **Knowledge Sharing**: Cross-organization cooperation and open-source communities (such as Linux, joint research in biotech) speed up the flow of technology.
+- Knowledge Sharing: Cross-organization cooperation and open-source communities (such as Linux, joint research in biotech) speed up the flow of technology.
-- **Cost Sharing**: Companies can get mature technology and talent from outside, lowering internal development costs (such as Google buying DeepMind).
+- Cost Sharing: Companies can get mature technology and talent from outside, lowering internal development costs (such as Google buying DeepMind).
-- **Fast Market Response**: By using external cooperation and user feedback, companies can quickly adjust innovation directions (such as crowdfunding platforms, consumer electronics user testing).
+- Fast Market Response: By using external cooperation and user feedback, companies can quickly adjust innovation directions (such as crowdfunding platforms, consumer electronics user testing).
-- **Supported by Globalisation and Digitalisation**: Cloud computing and digital platforms (such as GitHub) provide a base for global innovation collaboration.
+- Supported by Globalisation and Digitalisation: Cloud computing and digital platforms (such as GitHub) provide a base for global innovation collaboration.

 **Potential Risks**

-- **Challenges in Intellectual Property Protection**: Open collaboration can easily lead to core technology leaks.
+- Challenges in Intellectual Property Protection: Open collaboration can easily lead to core technology leaks.
-- **Difficulty in Integrating Results**: External innovation needs companies to be able to integrate and turn results into business value.
+- Difficulty in Integrating Results: External innovation needs companies to be able to integrate and turn results into business value.

 ---

 **Hybrid Model and Future Trends**

-- **Ambidextrous Innovation Model**: Companies develop both internal core R&D and external open collaboration at the same time.
+- Ambidextrous Innovation Model: Companies develop both internal core R&D and external open collaboration at the same time.
 Tesla opens some patents, keeps core research inside, and promotes win-win in the industry outside.
-- **Platform Ecosystems**: Innovation is becoming more platform-based (such as Amazon cloud platform).
+- Platform Ecosystems: Innovation is becoming more platform-based (such as Amazon cloud platform).
 Companies build innovation ecosystems to attract external innovators while still controlling core technology.
-- **Industry Perspective**: Pharmaceutical companies and new materials need centralised R&D to protect patents.
+- Industry Perspective: Pharmaceutical companies and new materials need centralised R&D to protect patents.
 Consumer electronics are more suitable for open innovation and quick market trial and error.

 ---

 # TIBS Theme 4: Financing Innovation